PRIESTS BAY HOMES FOR SALE

 Amenities:

 With just over two miles of shoreline, Priests Bay is a high-traffic area on the lake, but it remains a popular fishing destination.
 Various fish, including Largemouth Bass, Northern Pike, and Bluegill, are caught in the bay.
-The shoreline of Priests Bay is mainly residential, but nearby in Cooks Bay, and boaters have access to the public docks at Surfside Beach, which offers amenities like a playground, picnic tables, and barbeque grills.
-If you’re looking for a bite to eat around Priests Bay, Al & Almas Supper Club is just across the bay, with boat slips and dock-side takeout available to customers.
+The shoreline of Priests Bay is mainly residential, but nearby in Cooks Bay, boaters have access to the public docks at Surfside Beach, which offers amenities like a playground, picnic tables, and barbecue grills.
+If you’re looking for a bite to eat around Priests Bay, Al & Almas Supper Club is just across the bay, with boat slips and dockside takeout available to customers.

 Source MN DNR®